D0H355/Stellris-3DPortraits/README.md

 # 3D files:
 3D models need to be converted to the .mesh format paradox uses.
 There is a handy plugin for this (for blender/Maya): https://github.com/ross-g/io_pdx_mesh.
 Animations need to be converted to the .anim format paradox uses.
 Same plugin can do this.

 Bones on a 3D model are limited to 50.
 Anymore and your model will collapse in on itself from my experience.
+(I'm trying to find a bypass by using empties)
 Every mesh can have up to 100 objects.
 Every object can have 30k vertices each.
-(Split your model to fit into this criteria) A single vertex can be influenced by max 4 bones.
+(Split your model to fit into this criteria) A single vertex can be influenced by max 3 bones.

-# Texture mapping:
+# Texture maps:
 All files need to be in the .dds format.
-Preferably using BC3 (Linear, DXT5) compression.
+Using BC3 (Linear, DXT5) compression.

 ### Diffuse:
 - Diffuse.rgb = Default color texture.